ershadul1/crypto-stat/README.md

 # Crypto Stat
-Catalogue of Statistics.

 A single page application that shows cryptocurrency stats.
-It's built using React-Redux and powered by CoinGecko API.
+Users can sort the list according to price, market cap, price changes, name, etc. It's built using React-Redux and powered by CoinGecko API.

 ## Screenshots